Western Asset Inv Grade Income Fund Inc to Issue Monthly Dividend of $0.06 (PAI)

 Western Asset Inv Grade Income Fund Inc (NYSE:PAI) declared a monthly dividend on Monday, November 19th, Wall Street Journal reports.
-Stockholders of record on Friday, December 21st will be paid a dividend of 0.0575 per share by the financial services provider on Monday, December 31st.
-This represents a $0.69 annualized dividend and a dividend yield of 5.11%.
-The ex-dividend date of this dividend is Thursday, December 20th.
+Shareholders of record on Friday, February 15th will be given a dividend of 0.0575 per share by the financial services provider on Friday, March 1st.
+This represents a $0.69 dividend on an annualized basis and a yield of 5.11%.
+The ex-dividend date of this dividend is Thursday, February 14th.

 Western Asset Inv Grade Income Fund Company Profile